gariepyalex/nvidia-smi-slackbot/README.md

 # nvidia-smi-slackbot

-This slack bot is intended to be used on shared servers where Nvidia GPUs are used for scientific calculations and shared among many peoples.
-The bot will notify when the GPUs are being used, providing the name of the users, the memory used and the process PIDs.
+This slack bot is intended to be used on shared servers where Nvidia GPUs are shared among many people.
+The bot will notify you when the GPUs are being used, providing the name of the users, the memory used and the process PIDs.

 ## Usage